Installation

 Steps:

-- Download the AnyKernel3 zip.
-If you do not know which file to download, please carefully read the description of KMI and Security patch level in this document.
+- Download the AnyKernel3 ZIP.
+If you don't know which file to download, carefully read the description of KMI and Security patch level in this document.

-- Open the Kernel Flash app (grant necessary root permissions) and use the provided AnyKernel3 zip to flash.
+- Open the Kernel Flasher app, grant necessary root permissions, and use the provided AnyKernel3 ZIP to flash.

-This way requires the kernel flash App to have root permissions.
+This way requires the Kernel Flasher app to have root permissions.
 You can use the following methods to achieve this:

-- If your device is not rooted, but the device supports the temporary boot method of
+- If your device isn't rooted, but the device supports the temporary boot method of

 fastboot boot boot.img